jamesmishra/jamesmishra/README.md

 I started my career doing various research internships for various US Government labs--working on projects relating to machine learning and quantum computing.

 I left the US Government to join Uber as one of the youngest engineers ever hired.
-While there, I worked on Uber's [Developer API](https://developer.uber.com/) and the prototype version of [UberHEALTH](https://www.uberhealth.com/)--Uber's non-emergency medical transportation product.
+While there, I worked on Uber's **[Developer API](https://developer.uber.com/)** and the prototype version of **[UberHEALTH](https://www.uberhealth.com/)**--Uber's non-emergency medical transportation product.

 After that, I cofounded an ultimately-doomed startup.
 More recently, I have founded another another company focused on applying machine learning to the music industry.